eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 ls <PATH_TO_CMakeLists.txt_PARENT_DIR>/build/hello
 ```

-You can run the two commands from above from any directory on your local machine, just make sure you correctly replace the `<PATH_TO_CMakeLists.txt_PARENT_DIR>` with the parent directory path of `CMakeLists.txt` file.

 The result of the above build command are two files located in the `./build/hello/` folder:

 - hello.wasm, the WebAssembly binary file for the smart contract.